aadilumair/StormCMS/ReadMe.md

 ## License

-StormCMS is released under the INSERT LICENCE.
+StormCMS is released under the NPOSL-3.0.